-- (9) Lazarus Family Investors LLC has seven members, which have delegated all authority to manage the business and affairs of the company to Jonathan D. Lazarus, a co-managing member.
-As such, Mr. Lazarus has investment and voting control as to these shares. - (10) KME Venture II is 100% owned by Kuwait Investment Authority, a division of the Kuwaiti government. - $(11) \quad \text{Charles W. Thor is trustee of the Carol F. Thor Revocable Trust } u/a/d \, 6/8/90, \text{and as such, has investment and voting power as to these shares}$ - (12) Mellon Bank N.A. ("Mellon") is a directed trustee of the Bell Atlantic Master Trust (the "Trust") as to these shares.
+(13) Kalle Venture II is 100% owned by Kuwait Investment Authority, a division of the Kusuri government.

+(14) Charles W. Thor is trustee of the Carol F. Thor Revocable Trust u/a/d 6/890, and as such, has investment and voting power as to these shares.

+(15) Mellon Bank N.A. ("Mellon") is a directed trustee of the Bell Atlantic Master Trust (the "Trust") as to these shares.
 Verizon Communications Inc. ("Verizon"), a public company, as settlor of the Trust, has the authority to direct Mellon with respect to the disposition of these shares.
-Verizon has delegated its authority to its chief financial officer, who has subdelegated such authority to Verizon Investment Management Corp. ("VIMCO"), an indirect whollyowned subsidiary of Verizon.
-Pamela Lake is the investment manager at VIMCO with responsibility for the disposition of these shares, and as such, has investment and voting power as to these shares. - (13) The Jewish Communal Fund is a not-for-profit corporation managed by a board of directors.
-None of the members of the board, acting alone, has investment or voting power as to these shares. - (14) JPMorgan Chase Bank is a directed trustee of each of General Motors Hourly Rate Employees Pension Trust and General Motors Salaried Employees Pension Trust (the "Trusts") as to these shares.
-Performance Equity Management, LLC ("PEM") (a joint venture 49% owned by General Motors Asset Management ("GMAM"), an indirect wholly-owned subsidiary of General Motors Corporation, a public company) has a limited power of attorney from the Trusts to direct Adams Street Partners, LLC, the settlor of the Trusts, to direct the Trusts with respect to the disposition of these shares.
-No one person at PEM, acting alone, has investment or voting power as to these shares. - (15) Warren C. Woo and Carolyn M. Suda are trustees of the Woo Family Trust dated November 30, 1998, and as such, each has investment and voting power as to these shares. - (16) An investment committee of three persons controls the disposition of these shares.
-No one person, acting alone, has investment and voting control as to these shares.
+Verizon has sledgeaged its authority to its chief inflaminated officer, who has subdelegated to stude authority to the disposition of these shares, and as such, has investment and voting power as to these shares. - (13) The Jewish Communal Fund is a not-for-profit corporation managed by a board of trustees.
+Certain members of the board have investment and voting control, including Karen R. Adler, Carol Auerbach, Laurence W. Cohen, Roger W. Einiger, David K. Ganek, Harold R. Handler, Suzanne Denbo Jaffe, Michael Kassen, Stephanie J. Stiefel, David Tanner, and Jeffrey Verschleiser. - (14) JPMorgan Chase Bank is a directed trustee of each of General Motors Hourly Rate Employees Pension Trust and General Motors Salaried Employees Pension Trust (the "Trusts") as to these shares.
+Performance Equity Management, LLC ("PEM") (a joint venture 49% owned by General Motors Asset Management ("GMAM"), an indirect wholly-owned subsidiary of General Motors Corporation, a public company) has a limited power of attorney from the Trusts to direct Adams Street Partners, LLC, the settlor of the Trusts with respect to the disposition of these shares.
+The officers at PEM with investment and voting power as to these shares are Charles G. Froland, John W. deKlerk and Scott Koeber, but no one person at PEM, acting alone, has investment or voting power as to these shares. - (15) Warren C. Woo and Carolyn M. Suda are trustees of the Woo Family Trust dated November 30, 1998, and as such, each has investment and voting power as to these shares.